-James Conlon, Music Director of the Los Angeles Opera and the Ravinia Festival, and a major force in the resuscitation of lost twentieth century repertoire, is the ARC Ensemble's Honorary Chairman.
-The ARC Ensemble's Artistc Director is Simon Wynberg.
+The ARC Ensemble has collaborated with a range of artists: the pianist Leon Fleisher, the novelist Yann Martel, actors Saul Rubinek and R.H.
+Thompson, and composers R. Murray Schafer, Omar Daniel and Vincent Ho.
+James Conlon, Music Director of the Los Angeles Opera and a pioneer in the recovery of lost twentieth century repertoire, is the ARC Ensemble's Honorary Chairman, its Artistic Director is Simon Wynberg.